hassanireza/laserFrame/README.md

 | 03 | **Brand Identity** | Visual languages designed to resonate and remain unforgettable |
 | 04 | **Interactive Web** | Immersive web experiences that blend code and art |

-These four cards are the entire commercial offering communicated on the page — the site's job is to make each one feel tangible before the visitor ever speaks to a human.
+These four cards are the entire commercial offering communicated on the page: the site's job is to make each one feel tangible before the visitor ever speaks to a human.

 ---